j-keck/lsleases/MANUAL.md

 remove lease if threshold reached

 -k
-:   keep leases over restart\
-save leases on shutdown / load on startup
+:   keep leases over restart (save leases on shutdown and load on startup )

 # CONFIGURATION

-  **!keep every flag separate - so to enable persistent leases and passive mode, write: "-k -p" - see EXAMPLES!**

 To configure the server, set the corresponding option flags: